 a.
 Professorial Ranks

-Promotions are granted by the Board of Trustees upon the recommendation of the President, who consults as necessary with the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty (faculty affairs), ATC and PC, and the Chair of the department concerned.
+Promotions are granted by the Board of Trustees upon the recommendation of the President, who consults as necessary with the Dean of the Faculty/Vice President for Academic Affairs, the designated Associate Dean of the Faculty (faculty affairs), ATC and PC, and the Chair of the department concerned.
 Except in the case of the Library faculty, ATC’s and PC’s role in promotion is limited to full-time and shared tenure-track appointments to professorial ranks.

-Faculty may stand for promotion to Professor at their discretion.
-Consideration for promotion to Professor may be initiated by the Department Chair or Program Director in consultation with the Associate Dean of the Faculty (faculty affairs) or PC.
+Consideration for promotion to Professor may be initiated by the candidate, or the Department Chair or Program Director in consultation with the Associate Dean of the Faculty (faculty affairs) or PC.
 The Associate Dean of the Faculty (faculty affairs) in consultation with the Dean of the Faculty/Vice President for Academic Affairs may also decide to nominate a candidate for promotion consideration.
-In such a case, the department is obliged to consider the candidate's credentials and to present its recommendation to PC.
+In such a case, the department/program is obliged to consider the candidate's credentials and to present its recommendation to PC.
 Nomination by the Associate Dean of the Faculty (faculty affairs) for such consideration does not presuppose a successful outcome for the candidate.
-The Associate Dean of the Faculty (faculty affairs) may initiate promotional consideration in the case of Department Chairs.
-The Department Chair, the Program Director, or the Associate Dean of the Faculty (faculty affairs) shall detail the consultation procedures employed within the department when recommending a promotion.
+The Associate Dean of the Faculty (faculty affairs) may initiate promotional consideration in the case of Department Chairs/Program Directors.
+The Department Chair, the Program Director, or the designated Associate Dean of the Faculty (faculty affairs) shall detail the consultation procedures employed within the department when recommending a promotion.

 In the case of a promotion candidate appointed 100 percent to an ID program, the ID Program Director shall perform those functions normally assumed by a Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
 All these letters shall be forwarded to PC.